 Warm and Well in North Yorkshire is a partnership project bringing together organisations from the public, private and charity sector with the aim of reducing the number of cold homes, cold people and cold deaths within North Yorkshire.
 By working together, the project aims to reach communities and households across the seven districts of North Yorkshire.

-The Warm and Well Single Point of Contact is managed by Citizens Advice Mid-North Yorkshire as part of their three-year contract to deliver Winter Health Coordination across North Yorkshire.
+The project is managed by Citizens Advice Mid-North Yorkshire as part of their three-year contract to deliver Winter Health Coordination across North Yorkshire.
 The contract is funded by North Yorkshire County Council on behalf of the North Yorkshire Winter Health Strategic Partnership.

 Community First Yorkshire has been awarded British Gas Energy Trust funding to help people living in cold homes by providing home visits, debt advice sessions, installation of energy efficiency measures, a hardship fund and awareness raising events.
 It is also contributing towards the running costs of Warm and Well in North Yorkshire’s single point of contact